The article was updated on February 16, 2023.

 Your app MVP (Minimum Viable Product), the very first version of the future mCommerce app, will include only the most essential features such as representing your goods and services and offering a contact form.
 You can start with a simple no-backend app – a mobile catalog with a contact form.
 After which you can gather users’ feedback and continue with the development, building new features and taking advantage of mCommerce opportunities.

-Read also: 7 Mistakes to Avoid When Developing an MVP
+Read also: MVP Development for Startups: 12 Mistakes to Avoid

 - Product listing (by category) is the core function of your mCommerce app.
 A clear and well-structured product directory provides instant access to the items in stock.